Advanced Surgical Practice (MSc)

 - Module 6: Professional Practice – Options: Content includes – ethics, legal issues, psychosocial issues.

 - Module 7: DISSERTATION

 Enhanced understanding of evidence based medicine through academic appraisal of the relevant resources.

 Valued added to CV with many students reporting that attainment and / or current participation on the MSc lead directly to promotion.
 Many students were also stimulated to pursue academic careers via further study up to PhD.

-- Hold a UK higher education qualification, minimum of a BSc (Hons) or BA (Hons) grade 2:2 or above, from a UK institution with relevant degree awarding powers as detailed by the Department of Education and Skills;
+- hold a UK higher education qualification, minimum of a BSc (Hons) grade 2:2 or above, from a UK institution with relevant degree awarding powers as detailed by the Department of Education and Skills; OR

-- OR Hold a non-UK qualification equivalent to CQFW credit level 6 or above as defined and detailed by the National Recognition Information Centre for the United Kingdom (NARIC);
+- hold a non-UK qualification equivalent to CQFW credit level 6 or above as defined and detailed by the National Recognition Information Centre for the United Kingdom (NARIC); OR

 There are limited scholarships available for international/overseas students through the International Office.
 Please refer to the information on this page for further detail.